Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias

-Crowdsourcing, or using pools of laypeople, has been shown to be effective for many labeling tasks (e.g., \cite{mitra2015credbank,chung2019efficient}), but social media platforms have been reluctant to rely on lay raters to identify misinformation.
 One concern is that lay raters will make judgments based on ``gut reactions'' to surface features, rather than determining the accuracy of factual claims.
-After all, the reason that misinformation circulates widely on social media platforms is that users upvote and share it, often without considering it deeply, or even reading it \cite{pennycook2019lazy}, which is exacerbated by social media encouraging engagement more than accuracy \cite{jahanbakhsh2021}.
-Even when going beyond gut reactions, lay raters may lack the expertise to assess information in the way journalists do.
+After all, the reason that misinformation circulates widely on social media platforms is that users upvote and share it, often without considering it deeply or even reading it \cite{pennycook2019lazy}, which is exacerbated by social media encouraging engagement more than accuracy \cite{jahanbakhsh2021}.
 There is reason, however, to be optimistic that this can be overcome.
-When asked to rate whether an article contains misinformation, people may assess it differently than they do when they choose whether to click or share an item.
-By simply priming people to focus on accuracy, people's intention to share other articles became more correlated with the accuracy of those articles \cite{pennycook2019understanding}.
+Priming people to focus on accuracy, people's intention to share other articles became more correlated with the accuracy of those articles \cite{pennycook2019understanding}.
+Thus, when asked to rate whether an article contains misinformation, people may assess it differently than they do when they choose whether to click or share an item.

+Even when going beyond gut reactions, lay raters may lack the expertise to assess information in the way journalists and professional fact-checkers do. \cite{wineburg2019lateral} found that journalists assessing an article tend to search for external corroborating or contradictory information, including what the authors call ``lateral reading'' about the author or source as well as the contents.
+College students and even history professors, by contrast, tended to focus more on signals within an article itself, to the detriment of their assessments.
+Here, too, however, there is reason for optimism.
+In another study, they found that with two 75-minute training sessions on searching for and interpreting external signals, students' search practices and reasoning processes improved~\cite{mcgrew2019improving}.

-A second concern is that lay raters may be ideologically motivated or biased.
+A third concern is that lay raters may be ideologically motivated or biased.